 2. Define your target audience and create a mailing list

-Identifying your target audience is one of the most necessary steps in your strategy plan.
-Understanding the needs of your customers based on their background and attitude will save you time, prevent wastage and increase the percentage of responses.
+Identifying your target audience is one of the most necessary steps in your direct mail strategy plan.
+Whether your business is B2C or B2B, understanding the needs of your customers based on their background and attitude will save you time, prevent wastage and increase the percentage of responses.

 Analysis of your current customers based on what they have in common will help you define your target audience.
 Also, this is the right time to update the mailing data that you have gathered and create a new mailing list for your campaign.